-The courses in the Network and Systems Administration Proficiency Certificate are closely linked to professional certification from Comp TIA and Microsoft, and engage students in both the development of technical skills needed to support and maintain computer networks, and the application of analytical skills needed to analyze and manage computer networks.
-When completed, the courses may be applied to the Network Technology Management & Administration Associate in Applied Science Degree.
+The courses in the Network and Systems Administration Proficiency Certificate are closely aligned with professional certifications from CompTIA and Cisco and provide students with the knowledge and skills needed for entry-level employment in computer network administration.
+When completed, the courses may be applied to the Computer Information Systems Information Technology Associate in Applied Science Degree or to the Network Administration Associate in Applied Science Degree.